 Remember, though, that there’s more than one reason why too much fat can cause your testosterone levels to drop.
 Aromatase, in other words, is only part of the story.

 In men, testosterone is made by the testes whenever certain regions of the brain – the hypothalamus and pituitary glands – receive signals from your body that more testosterone is needed.
 These glands then send a chemical message to your testes – which respond by ramping up production of testosterone.
-In men, testosterone is made by the testes whenever certain regions of the brain – the hypothalamus and pituitary glands (illustrated above) – receive signals from your body that more testosterone is needed.

 However, obesity can throw a wrench in this whole process – and the wrench, in this case, is estrogen.
 In short, there is evidence that estrogen can lower testosterone production by triggering signals to your hypothalamus and pituitary glands that tell your brain you don’t need anymore testosterone.